 Having made up many field trial winners personally and bred even more field trial champions and winners; Lee believes a good food is an essential part of attaining such awards.

-The Leacaz dogs have proudly represented their country as part of the England Retriever Team every year since 2011 and Lee has qualified his dogs for the IGL Retriever Championships five times (so far) and this year was awarded a Diploma of Merit with Troddenmills Full Throttle of Leacaz, aka Todd.
+The Leacaz dogs have proudly represented their country as part of the England Retriever Team every year since 2011 and Lee has qualified his dogs for the IGL Retriever Championships six times (so far) and this year was awarded a Diploma of Merit with Troddenmills Full Throttle of Leacaz, aka Todd.

-As Lee says “Having used the puppy/junior on the youngsters as well as the adult range, the Leacaz Gundogs are fit and ready for the trialling season and I have no hesitation in recommending Chapel Farm Food to other working Labrador owners.”
+As Lee says “Having used the Puppy/Junior as well as the adult range, the Leacaz Gundogs are fit and ready for the trialling season and I have no hesitation in recommending Chapel Farm Food to other working Labrador owners.”